I’m currently updating this website’s contact information, so please get in touch by email, phone or message:

 Lessons online or in-person.

-‘Learning to play without a shoulder rest for musical and physical freedom’
+‘Learning to play without a shoulder rest (but with a chinrest…) for musical and physical freedom’

 ‘Thoughts that count’ –

-Fabulous balance, perfect pressing and getting around the violin with supreme accuracy – every time.
+Fabulous balance, intelligent pressing and getting around the violin with supreme accuracy – every time.

-Learn to play properly WITHOUT a shoulder rest – if you want to!
+Learn to play properly WITHOUT a shoulder rest – if you want!